WordPress/openverse/documentation/reference/consent_decision_making.md

 ### Revision round

-At this round, the author has the opportunity to revise the proposal in response to the questions and reactions raised.
+The goal of this round is to revise the proposal to include the clarifications from the discussion in the previous round.
+What feedback is incorporated into the document is at the discretion of the author.

 This round has no set time period.
 The author should use their discretion and give an expected time when the revised version will be ready.
 The expected date of completion for the revision is both for accountability (to prevent projects from being stalled indefinitely) and for clarity of expectations for the other participants in the process.
 If the author requires additional time beyond their initial estimation, they should let the other participants know as soon as possible, keeping in mind that other discussions may be stalled in the meantime.

 **No revisions should be made to the proposal before this point other than grammatical or spelling corrections**.
-The reason for this is to allow the question round to fully complete without the proposal changing during the discussion.
+The reason for this is to allow the clarification round to fully complete without the proposal changing during the discussion.
 This allows clarification to happen fully without having to track ongoing changes to the proposal.
 It also sets the expectation that revisions to the proposal address the questions and reactions in full.
 This helps to minimise the potentially "frantic" nature of a discussion that is happening about a proposal document that is changing simultaneously with the discussion.

-### Objection round
+### Decision round

 This round lasts for 2 business days.
-Participants are now invited to share "paramount objections" to the proposal, if any exist.
+The goal of this round is to decide whether the proposal can be implemented.
+Participants are asked to share objections to the proposal if they do not think it can be implemented.

+There are two types of objections, paramount and non-paramount.
+Participants must explicitly say which type of objection each of their objections falls under.
 Objections are considered "paramount" only if:

 - They point to an issue that prevents the team from achieving its goals (whether these are technical, community, or interpersonal).
 These issues can